emanuelquerty/bloggen/README.md

 `make preview`

 This project is still in development but I hope it may be useful for you in any way.
-I plan on adding more features and make it easier to use.
+I plan on adding more features and improve it overall.
 Feel free to add issues or open pull requests.
 Any help is welcome.